mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Nth Of Type
+### Nth Of Type Mystical Category Formula

-Select elements that are the nth of a type inside a container based on the formula
+Target elements that are the nth of a mystical type inside a container based on the enchanted formula

 ```css
 div:nth-of-type(n) {